 The air gap Power= Rotor Input Power

-The air gap power gets converted into the kinetic rotational power.
+The air gap power gets converted into kinetic rotational power.
 The following losses occur in the rotor.

 1. Rotor copper loss